 For twenty five years I was a GP in the Gloucestershire market town of Tewkesbury.
 I enjoyed the work, being convinced of the importance and special nature of general practice.
 I became much involved in GP education both within my practice and, more widely in the South West Region of the NHS.
 In 1997 I became ill in a way that meant that I had to leave medicine.
 After an interval or around four years I embarked on a second career as a writer.
 Beyond the Silence was my first book and was published as a paperback in 2010.
+It drew on many of my experiences as a doctor.
 My next book, Ikon, a historical novel set in the Near East in the fifteenth century was published in May 2012.
 My third book, The Leaving, was published in September 2015.
 In December 2019 I publish my fourth title The Rib of Adam, a historical novel set in the thirteenth Century in Southwest France.

 I read extensively and I suppose my favourite writers are Sebastian Barry, Sarah Dunant and John le Carré.
 In 2010 I appeared at the Cheltenham Literary Festival.

-I suppose that my writing stems from a single year when I was at school.
-I was a precocious young man and completed my science A levels when I was still 16.
+I guess that my writing stems from a single year when I was at school.
+I was disgustingly precocious as a young man and completed my science A levels when I was still 16.
 Being too young to take up my medical school place I stayed on at school for an extra year to follow the A level course in English.
-The former brought me into contact with a bizarrely eccentric teacher who convinced me that I could be a writer.
+This brought me into contact with a bizarrely eccentric teacher who convinced me that I could be a writer.
 Fifty-odd years later I have proved him right.

 Elsewhere on this site you can find details of what I have been able to write in the past fifteen years.